anerv/cycling_data_quality/README.md

 <details><summary>Background</summary>

-A fair amount of research projects on OpenStreetMap and other forms of volunteered geographic information (VGI) have already been conducted, but few focus explicitly on bicycle infrastructure.
-Doing so is important because paths and tracks for cyclists and pedestrians often are mapped last and are more likely to have errors ([Barron et al., 2014](https://onlinelibrary.wiley.com/doi/10.1111/tgis.12073), [Neis et al. 2012](https://www.mdpi.com/1999-5903/4/1/1)).
-Moreover, the spatial distribution of dips in data quality in crowdsourced data are often not random but correlate with population density and other characteristics of the mapped area ([Forghani and Delavar, 2014](https://www.mdpi.com/2220-9964/3/2/750)), which necessitates a critical stance towards the data we use for our research and planning, despite the overall high quality of OSM.
+A fair amount of research projects on OpenStreetMap and other forms of volunteered geographic information (VGI) have already been conducted, but few focus explicitly on data on bicycle infrastructure.
+Doing so is however important because paths and tracks for cyclists and pedestrians often are mapped last and are more likely to have errors ([Barron et al., 2014](https://onlinelibrary.wiley.com/doi/10.1111/tgis.12073), [Neis et al. 2012](https://www.mdpi.com/1999-5903/4/1/1)).
+Moreover, the spatial distribution of dips in data quality are often not random in crowdsourced data but correlate with population density and other characteristics of the mapped area ([Forghani and Delavar, 2014](https://www.mdpi.com/2220-9964/3/2/750)).
+This necessitates a critical stance towards the data we use for our research and planning, despite the overall high quality of OSM.

 *Data quality* covers a wide range of aspects.
 The conceptualization of data quality used here refers to *fitness-for-purpose* ([Barron et al., 2014](https://onlinelibrary.wiley.com/doi/10.1111/tgis.12073)) - this means that data quality is interpreted as whether or not the data fulfils the user needs, rather than any universal definition of quality.
-To particularly support network-based research and planning, BikeDNA provides insights into the topological structure of the bicycle network apart from data coverage.
+BikeDNA has been developed to particularly support network-based research and planning, and therefore provides insights into the topological structure of the bicycle network apart from data coverage, while positional accuracy is not directly evaluted.

-The purpose is not to give any final assessment of the data quality, but to highlight aspects that might be relevant for assessing whether the data for a given area is fit for use.
-While BikeDNA can make use of a reference data set to compare with OSM, if one is available, BikeDNA cannot give any final assessment of the quality of a refernece data compared to OSM.
-However, OSM data on bicycle infrastructure is often at a comparable or higher quality than governmental data sets, and the interpretation of differences between the two requires adequate local knowledge.
+The purpose is not to give any final assessment of the data quality, but to highlight aspects that might be relevant for deciding whether the data for a given area is fit for use.
+While BikeDNA can make use of a reference data set to compare with OSM data, if reference data is available, the tool makes no assumption of which, if any, data set represents the true conditions.
+OSM data on bicycle infrastructure is often at a comparable or higher quality than governmental data sets, but the interpretation of differences between the two requires adequate knowledge of the local conditions.

 </details>

 ## Workflow

-BikeDNA consists of Jupyter notebooks that analyze and compare bicycle infrastructure data sets.
+BikeDNA consists of Jupyter notebooks that analyze bicycle infrastructure data sets.
 It is therefore required to have an installation of [Python](https://www.python.org/downloads/), including tools for [Jupyter notebook](https://jupyter.org/install), to use BikeDNA.

 The [I. Installation](#I-installation), [II.
 Setup](#Ii-setup), [III.
 Analysis](#Iii-analysis), and [IV.
 Create reports](#Iv-create-reports) steps are illustrated in the figure and described in detail below.
 Dotted parts are optional.